AshFungor/AshFungor/README.md

 ## What I am learning

 I study as CyberSec specialist at HSE in Russia.
-I know some things about modern cryptography, basic webapp attacks and network stack, learning design patterns, trying to have extensive view on different fields where I can create software with my stack.
+I know some things about modern cryptography, webapp attacks and network stack, learning design patterns, trying to have extensive view on different fields where I can create software with my stack.

 ## What I know

-- multithreading
-- - multithreaded application design
+- multithreading: primitives, design and possible problems
-- - threaded workers: thread pools and synchronized queues
-- - synchronization primitives: mutexes, condition variables, atomics etc.
-- - common problems: races, deadlocks, proper thread termination
-- memory management
+- memory management: smart pointers and their neat parts
-- - smart pointers, how to use them and what to fear
-- design patterns
-- - basic design patterns: factory methods, singletons and interfaces
+- design patterns: interfaces, factories, singletons and others
-- - rare patterns: prototyping, adapters, facades...
-- English
-- - C1
+- English: C1 (guess why I write this in English?)
-- workflow
-- - VCS: git primarily
-- - PRs, reviewing and keeping repo clean
-- - Unit tests: how to write them
-- - debugging: gcd, core dumps
-- - proper logging
-- OOP
-- - class members, methods, access and static qualifiers
-- - virtual members and pure abstract classes
-- - inheritance
+- workflow: familiar with VCS, creating and reviewing PRs, tests, automation (basic DevOps)
+- OOP: inheritance, polymorphism, encapsulation and everything that Cpp throws with these

 ## What I use

-- C/C++, primarily C++17, slowly learning 20
+- C/C++, primarily C++17, learning 20
-- CMake, although looking for trying something different
+- CMake, although eager to try other build systems
-- Python, had some projects with it
+- Python, my second love

 ## What I like

 - Embedded systems and applied projects on cpp
-- clean and styled code, patterns (especially interfaces)
+- clean and styled code, interfaces
 - spiders 🕷